 Mal’s insights have enabled him to achieve landmark rulings for clients in matters of workers’ compensation and medical negligence.
-His considerable experience in motor accident claims has earned him a reputation as a fair and constructive negotiator.
+His considerable experience in institutional sexual abuse claims has earned him a reputation as a fair and constructive negotiator.
 And he has risen to the challenge of successfully pursuing public liability claims, in a climate made more difficult by legislative changes.

 With his expertise and understanding, Mal is equipped to help society’s most vulnerable, such as victims of sexual abuse by individuals and institutions, and children who have suffered major injuries.
 He has particular interest in helping parents whose children endure lifelong hardship due to damage at birth, and cases of severe medical maltreatment resulting in death.

 Having grown up and spent his entire working life in Adelaide’s northern suburbs, Mal has an affinity for its people and their challenges, including injuries suffered by workers in the manufacturing sector.
 With a level of client care and an appreciation of medical matters that set him apart, Mal is always ready to pursue the best possible outcome for those seeking legal redress from the most daunting opponents.